decargroup/gvi_ws/readme.md

 Plots and benchmark figures are generated into the `figs/` directory by the example scripts.
 These include:

-- aNEES and NEES performance plots
+- RMSE and NEES performance plots.
+- Measurement comparisons given various noise models (Gaussian, Cauchy, Student-T, Skew-Laplace)
-- RMSE trajectories
+- Estimated trajectories of the robot.

 ## Dependencies